Wall Street posts second day of strong gains, led by energy

 "Some of the trader pressure on the commodity itself has abated somewhat.
 With that, you've had more of an equity risk-on mentality."

-After the bell, shares of Chipotle Mexican Grill (CMG.N) fell 5.9 percent to $684 while shares of Walt Disney (DIS.N) rose 3.1 percent to $96.97, both following results.
+After the bell, shares of Chipotle Mexican Grill fell 5.9 percent to $684 while shares of Walt Disney rose 3.1 percent to $96.97, both following results.

 Even as S&P 500 profit growth estimates for the fourth quarter have risen as more companies report, expectations for first-quarter results have tumbled.
 First-quarter earnings are now expected to fall 1.2 percent from a year ago, Thomson Reuters data showed.